hornvale/hornvale-2023/harlaw/src/ramsgate/the_golden_bough.md

 What might the religions of goblins look like if they are traditionally dominated by hobgoblins?
 If that domination looks more like paternalism or hegemony?
 Or brutal enslavement?

+What might religions look like in fantasy worlds with actual deities?
+If believing makes a deity real, what deities form?

+How might the stars be divided into constellations?
+Can the stars along the ecliptic form a zodiac?

 I think these are interesting questions, and I'd like to try to create some interesting systems for answering them.